We charge a flat rate of $15 for shipping.

 Depending on where you live, it can take a couple of days (Australia and New Zealand) or a couple of weeks.
 We use quality companies like DHL, Australia Post, NZ Post and Sendle to get your Dresdens to you as fast as possible.

-Forget one- and two-year warranties; we’ve put a lifetime warranty on our Dresden frames!
-They’ll give you many years of good wear.
+Forget one- and two-year warranties; we’ve put a 10 year warranty on our Dresden frames!
 Clean them every now and then with some soapy water and an old toothbrush for the nooks and crannies.
 (Check out our How To video if you want us to walk you through it.)

 Top tip: Don’t clean your frames with methylated spirits!
 This will crack them.
 Also, best not to let your Labrador get hold of them. 🙂